 - Cube your pancetta.
-Brown the pancetta in large skillet over medium-high heat for 2-3 minutes, stirring occasionally.
-Once the pancetta has rendered down and become crisp, add sausage to same skillet and brown, breaking it up to small bite-sized chunks.
+Brown the pancetta in a large skillet over medium-high heat for 2-3 minutes, stirring occasionally.
+Once the pancetta has rendered down and become crisp, add sausage to the same skillet and brown, breaking it up into small bite-sized chunks.

-- Puree one can of cannellini beans (along with water, if desired) in blender or food processor.
-Drain and rinse other can of beans and add whole beans and pureed beans into the slow cooker.
+- Puree one can of cannellini beans (along with water, if desired) in a blender or food processor.
+Drain and rinse another can of beans and add whole beans and pureed beans into the slow cooker.

-- Chop onions and mince garlic finely.
+- Chop onions and mince the garlic finely.
 Peel Russet potatoes and slice into small even cubes.